235u/proposals/StockChart/README.md

 ### Is it understood that this project is not available to work on hourly basis?

 Yes.
-Because of this question I have to ask you: Why is this project not available to work on hourly basis?
+Because of this question I have to ask you: Why is this project not available to work on an hourly basis?

 Hypothetically speaking, your budget is limited to $500, how many hours of "expert level" work do you expect to get for this money (as a rough estimate), being "willing to pay higher rates for the most experienced freelancers"?